Comparison of cue sports: Tables

 Most pool tables are known as 7-, 8- or 9-footers, referring to the nominal length of the playing surface's long side.
 The internationally standardised size for professional play is 9 by 4.5 ft (274 by 137 cm).
 In former times, 10 by 5 ft (3 by 1.5 m) and even 12 by 6 ft (3.7 by 1.8 m) tables were common, but today these are used only for snooker, the carom-pocket hybrid known as English billiards, and some other regional variants, such as Russian pyramid and Finnish kaisa.
 Ten-foot pool tables mostly date from the early 20th century or earlier, but can occasionally still be found in older pool halls.
 Pool tables as small as 6 by 3 ft. are available for homes and cramped public spaces, but are not commonly preferred.
 Pool table beds are usually not heated.

-Snooker tables use smaller pockets compared to pool tables and rounded cushions at the poker openings.
+Snooker tables use smaller pockets compared to pool tables and rounded cushions at the pocket openings.